naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 **Step 2: Create a Product**

 Navigate to the "Products" section in the Dashboard and create a new product (New > One-time purchase products).
-When you create a product in the Dashboard, Stripe creates a SKU ID for it.
-You will need to use this SKU ID in shortcode to create a button.
+When you create a product in the Dashboard, Stripe creates a Price ID for it.
+You will need to use this Price ID in shortcode to create a button.

 **Step 3: Add a Webhook Endpoint**